rust-lang/book/src/ch08-03-hash-maps.md

 Hash maps are useful when you want to look up data not by using an index, as you can with vectors, but by using a key that can be of any type.
-For example, in a game, you could keep track of each team’s score in a hash map in which each key is a team’s name and the values are each team’s score.
+For example, in a game, you could keep track of each team’s score in a hash map in which each key is a team’s name and the values are each team’s scores.
 Given a team name, you can retrieve its score.

 We’ll go over the basic API of hash maps in this section, but many more goodies